motorway/mw-backend-takehome-test/README.md

 The URI for this test stub in Mocky is https://run.mocky.io/v3/0dfda26a-3a5a-43e5-b68c-51f148eda473.

 # Candidate Notes

 Here is a place for you to put any notes regarding the changes you made and the reasoning and what further changes you wish to suggest.

+- package json lock the node version
+- audit failing: imo you should potentially keep track of it and not allow for people to install unsafe pkg's.
+If I run audit fix I potentially already change the original test output, if I do not I am accepting 'risk' for my own machine
+-